 The cost for individuals, per 50-minute session, is £60.

-I also have some flexibility with regards charges if you are on a low income and having financial difficulty, but this is subject to available space.
+I also have some flexibility with regards charges if you are on a low income and having financial difficulty, but this is also subject to available space.

 Please feel free to contact me to discuss any questions, queries or arrange a session.